michaelbobov/MishaOS/README.md

 # MishaOS

-A Windows 3.1-inspired operating system interface with retro games and interactive elements.
+A retro operating system interface inspired by classic computing with games and interactive elements.

 ## About Me